spiceybrisket/movieWebSiteProject/README.md

   "Movie Trailer URL"
 )
 ```
+And then add the vairable name to the movies list at the bottom of the page

 Then when you run this file it will generate an html file called fresh_tomatoes.html, this can be used anywhere.

 ## Usage